cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

    of Prio3 would compute different measurement shares.

-1. Weak parameters: Prio3 variants that require joint randomness are subject to offline attacks against robustness.
+1. Weak parameters: Prio3 variants that require joint randomness are subject to offline attacks against verifiability.
 These attacks are feasible if the field size or number of proofs is sufficiently small.
 (See
    {{security-multiproof}}.)
 The joint randomness derivation is bound to both the field (via the algorithm ID) and the number of proofs, thereby ensuring